mrvlasyuk/onederx_winner_bot/README.md

 ## What is OnederX?
 [Onederx](https://onederx.com) is crypto derivatives trading platform launched in 2018.
 The main trading instrument is `BTCUSD_P` which is Perpetual contract with a leverage up to **20x**.

-🔥 By the way, you can trade Memes on Onederx! `MEMES-BTC` is a Perpetual contract based on Onederx Meme-Index.
+🔥 By the way, you can trade Memes on Onederx! `MEMES_BTC` is a Perpetual contract based on Onederx Meme-Index.
 More info: [https://memes.onederx.com](https://memes.onederx.com).

 ## Before you start